 Trek: 6–7 hrs | High point: 5,545m | Meals: B, L, D | Stay: Pheriche

-The alarm at 4:00–5:00am for Kala Patthar is the most rewarding one you will ever regret.
+The 4:00–5:00am alarm for Kala Patthar is the most rewarding one you’ll ever regret.
 The pre-dawn climb from Gorakshep to the summit at 5,545m takes 1.5–2 hours in darkness and cold — -15°C to -20°C in October, colder in November.
-Furthermore, the view from Kala Patthar is the finest of the trek.
-Everest is fully visible from base to summit.
-The Khumbu Icefall falls below and Nuptse and Lhotse frame it in early morning light.
-Consequently, trekkers who have followed the acclimatisation schedule rigorously feel strong enough at Kala Patthar to stay long enough to watch the sunrise fully illuminate Everest’s south face.
-After Kala Patthar, the descent to Pheriche begins — the long return journey has started.
+The view from Kala Patthar is the finest of the whole trek: Everest fully visible from base to summit, the Khumbu Icefall falling away below, Nuptse and Lhotse framing it in early morning light.
+Trekkers who’ve followed the acclimatisation schedule properly usually feel strong enough to stay and watch the sunrise fully light up Everest’s south face.
+After Kala Patthar, the descent to Pheriche begins — the long journey home has officially started.

 Day 10 — Pheriche to Namche Bazaar (3,440m)